-With many of us living a good chunk of our lives online it may seem as if reality has become a whole lot bigger over the last few years.
+With many of us living a good chunk of our lives online it may seem as if reality has become a whole lot bigger over the last few decades.
 In one branch of theoretical physics, though, things seem to be going the other way.
 Over the last two decades string theorists have been developing the idea that the space and time we inhabit, including ourselves, might be nothing more than an illusion, a hologram conjured up by a reality which lacks a crucial feature of the world as we perceive it: the third dimension.
 Juan Maldacena, professor at the Institute for Advanced Study in Princeton, has played a vital role in the development of this idea, which is known as the holographic principle.
 In the 1990s Maldacena came up with the very first model of a universe which realises the holographic principle.
 Plus caught up with him on his recent visit to Cambridge.

 Twentieth century mystery